 The most common cause of hip pain is osteoarthritis of the hip joint.
 You may have hip arthritis if:

 Avascular necrosis, or AVN, is a serious condition marked by death of hip bone at the joint.
 The pain is usually worse and far more constant than in osteoarthritis.
 “People come to me saying, ‘My hip is killing me,’” says Dr. Murray.

-Most lower spine problems are caused by a herniated disc that presses on nerves in the spinal column.
+Most lower spine problems are caused by a herniated disk that presses on nerves in the spinal column.
 This produces the pain known as sciatica, which can be felt in the hip.
-You may have a herniated disc if pain:
+You may have a herniated disk if pain: